Beijing–Zhangjiakou Railway: Section II: Nankou-Chadaocheng (岔道城)

-Section III: Chadaocheng-Huailai (怀来)-Zhangjiakou
+Section III: Chadaocheng-Huailai-Zhangjiakou

 The section was 129.7 km long.
 The construction started even before the second section was completed, and work on this section was largely accelerated by the completion of the first two sections as construction materials could be transported by rail.
 The major challenges in this section lied in the Huailai River Bridge (怀来河大桥) and the section between Jiming Mountain (鸡鸣山) and Xiangshuipu (响水铺).
 For the former, Zhan Tianyou built a steel truss bridge with timber-pile foundation and concrete abutments; for the latter, the riverbed was raised with fillings, and cement was used to protect the track from flood damage.
 On July 4, the railway finally reached Zhangjiakou.

 Opening

 On August 11, 1909, with some final work finished, the project was formally completed.
-On September 19, Minister of Posts and Communications Xu Shichang (徐世昌), Director-General of Beijing–Zhangjiakou Railway Zhan Tianyou, and Assistant Director-General of Beijing–Zhangjiakou Railway Guan Mianjun (关冕钧) took the train and checked the railway section by section.
+On September 19, Minister of Posts and Communications Xu Shichang, Director-General of Beijing–Zhangjiakou Railway Zhan Tianyou, and Assistant Director-General of Beijing–Zhangjiakou Railway Guan Mianjun (关冕钧) took the train and checked the railway section by section.
 A celebration tea party was held in Zhangjiakou on September 21.
 On September 24, the Beijing–Zhangjiakou Railway was formally opened.
 An opening ceremony was held in the Nankou Station on October 2, with over 10,000 people present, including foreign diplomats in Beijing and Tianjin, representatives of the minister of Beiyang (北洋大臣), and senior officials of the Ministry of Post and Communications.
 Xu Shichang, Zhan Tianyou, and Zhu Junqi (朱君淇) made speeches on the ceremony.
 The actual total cost of the 201.2 km railway was 289,000 less than the initially expected 7.29 million taels of silver, and the cost per km (34,500 taels of silver) marked the lowest of all railways in China.
-More importantly, the Beijing–Zhangjiakou Railway was Qing Dynasty’s first and only railway that had been designed, built, and managed solely by Chinese.
+More importantly, the Beijing–Zhangjiakou Railway was Qing Dynasty's first and only railway that had been designed, built, and managed solely by Chinese.

+The North British Locomotive Company delivered three Mallet locomotives for the railway.
+They were the first ever built articulated compound locomotives in Great Britain and were designed to work on steep 1:30 grades and 500 ft radius curves of the route.
+Only the locomotives were built in Great Britain, the tenders were locally supplied.

 After the opening, the railway was used for various purposes, including transporting mails between Fengtai and Zhangjiakou.
 The Qinghe railway station gradually took place of the Qinghe waterway in transporting passengers and cargo.
 The ballast production in Nankou ended, while the Jingzhang Manufactory expanded.